5 Types of Companies in Vietnam

 II.
 Ownership

-Foreign companies have the flexibility to appoint a manager from their home country, provided the individual secures a Vietnam work permit.
+Foreign companies have the flexibility to appoint a head of branch, subject to Vietnam’s labor, immigration and work permit requirements where the appointee is a foreign employee.
 This allows for direct control and oversight from the parent company, ensuring alignment with the company’s objectives and policies.

 III.
 Time Taken to Establish